Plumsail/forms-docs/Public/how-to/zapier-email.rst

 .. title:: Send an email with attachments and signature using Zapier

 .. meta::
-   :description: Use Zapier and Plumsail public web forms to send emails with attachments and sketches
+   :description: Use Zapier and Plumsail public web forms to send emails with attachments and sketches provided by anonymous users

 How to send an email with attachments and signature using Zapier
 =================================================================